meshery/meshery/docs/pages/project/contributing/contributing-cli.md

 Unit test code coverage reports can be found in the [CodeCov logs](https://app.codecov.io/gh/meshery/meshery/).
 (Note: GitHub login may be required for access)

 **Documentation**
-The documentation pages for `mesheryctl` reference are made with the help of `golang` script which will be triggered on PR merge using GitHub Actions.
-Refer to [Contributing mesheryctl documentation](#contributing-to-mesheryctl-documentation) for instructions.
+The documentation pages for `mesheryctl` reference are made with the help of the Cobra Golang framework and use of GitHub Actions.
+Refer to [Contributing to mesheryctl documentation](#contributing-to-mesheryctl-documentation) for details.

 # Meshery CLI Style Guide